justjam2013/homebridge-virtual-accessories/README.md

 **Note:** After restarting Homebridge, you should see a similar message in the logs, with the code required to pair the speaker accessory in the Home app:

 `Please add [My Speaker XXXX] manually in Home app.
 Setup Code: XXX-XX-XXX`

+#### Pairing a Speaker accessory

+To setup the the speaker accessory follow these steps:
+1. In the Home app, tap the + simbol in the upper left and select "Add accessory"
+2. In the "Add Accessory" popup, tap "More options..."
+3. You should see the speaker accessory you created listed in the "NEARBY" section
+4. Tap the speaker accessory you created, tap "Add anyway", and then enter the code provided in the Homebridge logs (see above)
+5. Finally, tap "Done"

 ### Valve